mvanthoor/rustic-book/src/board_representation/zobrist_hashing.md

 Now let's extend this method to chess.
-The previous simple game had only 15 different positions (binary 0000 to 1111), so we could effectively give each square/piece combination its own number/key by hand and combinging those into a board key.
+The previous simple game had only 15 different positions (binary 0000 to 1111), so we could effectively give each square/piece combination its own number/key by hand and combining those into a board key.
 With chess this is not possible, because for all intents and purposes, the number of positions is unlimited.
 Compared to the previous game, chess has: